Stop Buying So Much

 If you cut back on spending, you'll be able to pay off debt, build an emergency fund, start saving for college or retirement, give more generously.
 Spending less could reduce your stress levels and improve your sleep.
 It might even improve your marriage.

 Spend less enables us to do all of that.
-But in a country where 78% of us live paycheck-to-paycheck and the average American has $6,929 of credit card debt, the message to spend less is clearly not getting through.
+But in a country where 78% of us live paycheck-to-paycheck and the average American has well over $7,000 of credit card debt, the message to spend less is clearly not getting through.

 Maybe it's a difficult step to take because the idea sounds unattractive to so many.
 Buying less sounds like taking a step backward in life.
 In a culture where success is often measured in terms of material possessions, spending less sounds boring, old-fashioned, and destined for ridicule.